icesat2py/icepyx/CITATION.rst

   url = "https://github.com/icesat2py/icepyx",
   }

-for more information on the "icepyx Developers", please see our `Attribution Guidelines <https://icepyx.readthedocs.io/en/latest/contributing/attribution_link.html>`_.
+For more information on the "icepyx Developers", please see our `Attribution Guidelines <https://icepyx.readthedocs.io/en/latest/contributing/attribution_link.html>`_.
+See our docs for a `full list of contributors <https://icepyx.readthedocs.io/en/latest/contributing/contributors_link.html>`_ and their contribution types.

 icepyx Dependencies
 -------------------